Shiva-Bajpai/Shiva-Bajpai/README.md

 </h2>

 ### 👨🏻‍💻 Who I Am ?
-- As I am a CS student I like to make cool website using different Tech Stack like GSAP, Three.js, animation libraries etc.
+- As I am a CS student 👨🏻‍💻 I like to make cool website using different Tech Stack like <b> GSAP, Three.js, Animation libraries </b> etc.
 - With My conquered power of imagination, I imagine and then execute the websites like never seen before.
 - I'm also a Backend developer with robust problem solving skills and proven experience in creating and designing the best that has ever made out there.
-- I love sharing my experiences & knowledge to the help the community by posting valuble content on my <b> LinkedIn</b> & <b> X (Twitter) </b>related to Tech, Personal Development, Business, AI/ML & Opportunities for devs like Internships, Contests and many more.
+- I love 💖 sharing my experiences & knowledge to the help the community by posting valuble content on my <b> LinkedIn</b> & <b> X (Twitter) </b>related to Tech, Personal Development, Business, AI/ML & Opportunities for devs like Internships, Contests and many more.

 ### 🤝 Connect with me ::